- Opéra in 5 acts

 GENESIS AND RECEPTION

 Meyerbeer revised the libretto with the help of Gaetano Rossi in Italy and Émile Deschamps in France.
-The composer was concerned that Scribe’s libretto lacked a sense of the historical period, and wanted to develop the themes of religious conflict.
+The composer was concerned that Scribe’s libretto lacked a sense of the historical period, and wanted to develop the theme of religious conflict.
 He also remoulded the character of Marcel, “an uncomfortable mixture of true devotion and intransigent militarism” (Letellier: Studies).
 Contemporary critics including Berlioz and Georges Sand, were impressed by the originality of the role.
-Jules Janin (Journal des débats) drew attention to his “uncultivated grandeur, inflexibility of naïve conviction and a noble character, paternal feelings for his master’s son, and all the sublimity of religious enthusiasm”.
+Jules Janin (Journal des débats) was struck by his “uncultivated grandeur, inflexibility of naïve conviction and a noble character, paternal feelings for his master’s son, and all the sublimity of religious enthusiasm”.
 The smallest characters – Marguerite, Nevers, Saint-Bris – were characterised types, and even these secondary roles called for first-rate artists, Bellaigue observed.

 The complex opera demanded long rehearsals; some performers, Berlioz noted, complained that the opera was unperformable, that it made no sense.
 Meyerbeer calmly replied: “If it can’t be performed today, we will see what happens tomorrow.
 If my music lacks common sense, that’s because it has another sort.”
 By the last dress rehearsal, performers who had cursed the composer and his work a few days before were unable to resist the effect of the music; they cheered Meyerbeer.